 I’ve had quite a few inquiries recently for sponsored blog posts recently, so I’m happy to provide sponsored posts for products that are consistent with the spirit of I Heart Guitar.
 The cost is $100 for a sponsored blog post which would be supported by Facebook/Twitter posts as well as Stumbleupon/Reddit/Digg submissions.
-Sponsored posts would maintain their own link right above the menu section on each page too for 30 days from initial publication, and would be clearly marked as a sponsored post.
+Sponsored posts would maintain their own link below the social links on the right side of the page for 30 days from initial publication, and would be clearly marked as a sponsored post.

 WHO’S MENTIONED I HEART GUITAR?

 Blog of the Week (September 2010): I Heart Guitar “Peter, who lives with his wife and four year-old son in Melbourne, was already a freelance writer for several Australian music-making magazines when he started the blog in 2008.